A modular vim configuration

 C and Python programming with NERDTree on the left with NERDtree git plugin and Tagbar on the right.
 Neomake shows an flake8 error on the cursorline at line 18 of utils/echorec.py.
 The tags file is automatically generated by gutentags and the current working directory of vim is automatically changed to the git root by rooter.
 A git diff indicated by plus, minus, and changed signs provided by signfiy.
 Indent detection by detectindent.

-A GDB session in gvim via conque-gdb.
+A GDB session in gvim via conque-gdb, which I consider being superseded by termdebug now.
 A breakpoint is set in vim, the current execution line is highlighted and variable under the vim cursor is print.